-Page updated February 2024 by Dr Sheila Strover (Clinical Editor)
+Page updated May 2024 by Dr Sheila Strover (Clinical Editor)

-Technique of MACI
+Technique of mACI

-Damaged joint cartilage does not heal well on its own.
-Procedures of cartilage repair have been developed to fill in deep defects with more viable cartilage material:
+Procedures of cartilage repair have been developed to fill in deep defects with more viable cartilage material.

 In the mACI procedure, the surgeon performs an arthroscopy to check the status of the joint cartilage and the defect, and to harvest bits of healthy cartilage from part of the lower femur where the cartilage is not really bearing weight.
 Living healthy cartilage cells (chondrocytes) are then extracted and cultivated in the laboratory, and treated for a few weeks so that they multiply on a membrane that acts as culture medium.